 It is He who covers the heavens with clouds, who provides rain for the earth, who makes grass sprout on the mountains.
 It is He who gives an animal its food, and feeds young ravens that cry.
 He does not delight in the strength of the horse; He does not take pleasure in the legs of a man.
 The Lord favors those who fear Him, those who wait for His faithfulness.
 (Psalm 147:8-11 NASB)

-God didn’t need my degree, my GPA, my job experience, or my skills to provide a great job for me.
-Those are gifts and opportunities that He allowed me to have.
-He can use those things for my good and His glory, but He definitely doesn’t need them.
+God doesn’t need my degree, my GPA, job experience, or skills to provide a great job for me.
+Those are gifts and opportunities that He has allowed me to have, and He can use those things for my good and His glory.
+But He definitely doesn’t need them.

-You don’t have to pick the perfect major or achieve a 4.0 GPA or join every club on campus to find a career after you graduate from college.
+You don’t have to pick the perfect major or achieve a 4.0 GPA or volunteer at every local nonprofit to find a career after you graduate from college.
 I personally think that earning a bachelor’s degree is the best move for most people.
 But God doesn’t need you to earn your bachelor’s degree to provide food and shelter for you.
 The ravens are dependent on Him for everything they need, and He hears their cries of hunger.
+We need His provision, too.

-Our strength, our success, and our skills are irrelevant.
+Our strength, skills, and successes are irrelevant.
 Only His sovereignty is.
-He will be faithful to you, as He has always been faithful to you.
+He’ll be faithful to you, as He has always been faithful to you.
 Make that your main concern, not your resume.